 Reasons for Designation

-The location of the settlement is known from cropmarks visible on aerial photographs and survives as seven ring ditches, five sub rectangular enclosures, two rectangular enclosures and a long, narrow double ditched curvilinear enclosure with linear features.
+The location of the settlement is known from cropmarks visible on aerial photographs and survives as seven ring ditches, five sub-rectangular enclosures, two rectangular enclosures and a long, narrow double ditched curvilinear enclosure with linear features.
 All the features on the site are located to the west and north of the narrow double ditched enclosure.
 The ring ditches are situated at the southern end of the site and the largest is approximately 30m in diameter.
 The five sub rectangular enclosures are up to 85m long and 30m wide, one of which has internal sub divisions.
 Two rectangular enclosures are located to the south and east.
 The largest is approximately 150m by 60m and has a ring ditch at its northern boundary.
 The double ditched curvilinear enclosure is orientated north to south and is approximately 300m long and 4m wide.
 The enclosure terminates at a ring ditch at its southern end.
 Several linear features are located within the site.
-Romano-British artefacts have been found on the site.
+Iron Age and Romano-British artefacts have been found on the site.
 A rectangular enclosure on a north-west/ south-east orientation has been identified as a cropmark (loosely interpreted as a cursus monument in some records) towards the south end of the monument.
 The west end of this enclosure has been truncated by the installation of three water main pipelines in the mid-C20 in the rear of residential gardens.